A nearly pristine star from the Large Magellanic Cloud

 As the most abundant metal that is almost always unmeasured, the assumption for the oxygen scaling is the most important systematic effect.
-If instead oxygen scales with magnesium instead of carbon (Method 3), we obtain $Z < 10.5 \times 10^{-7}$ or $\logzzsun < -4.18$.
-If we hold all missing elements at solar composition then fix $\mbox{[O/Fe]}=+0.6$ (Method 4\cite{Lagae2023}), this gives $Z < 18.0 \times 10^{-7}$ or $\logzzsun < -3.95$.
-Under all of these assumptions, \umpstar remains the most metal-poor star known, with \caffaustar usually being the second-most metal-poor star.
-We calculate that for Methods 1-4, \caffaustar has metallicities $\logzzsun < -4.21, -3.72, -4.04,$ and $-3.85$ respectively.
-Due to its less stringent carbon upper limit, this star's metallicity upper limit is $0.1-0.6$ dex more metal-rich than \umpstar's upper limit under these varying assumptions.
+If instead oxygen scales as an alpha-element with magnesium instead of carbon (Method 3), we obtain $Z < 10.5 \times 10^{-7}$ or $\logzzsun < -4.18$.
+If we hold all missing elements at solar composition then fix $\mbox{[O/Fe]}=+0.6$ (Method 4, Following Ref. \cite{Lagae2023}), this gives $Z < 18.0 \times 10^{-7}$ or $\logzzsun < -3.95$.
+Finally if we adopt $\mbox{[C/O]}=-0.6$ similar to most other metal-poor stars\cite{Amarsi2019}, this gives $Z < 21.9 \times 10^{-7}$ or $\logzzsun < -3.86$ (Method 5).
+Under almost all of these assumptions, \umpstar remains the most metal-poor star known, with \caffaustar being the second-most metal-poor star.
+We calculate that for Methods 1-5, \caffaustar has metallicities $\logzzsun < -4.23, -4.29, -4.34, -3.86$, and $-3.61$ respectively.
+Note that we derive a lower metallicity upper limit for \caffaustar than Caffau et al.\cite{Caffau2024} when using the same assumptions (Method 2) because we also adjust N and O when applying the 3D correction to carbon, while they only change carbon.
+Under these varying assumptions, \caffaustar has a total metallicity upper limit consistently 0.05-0.25 dex more metal-rich than \umpstar's metallicity upper limit.
+The exception is if O scales with Mg, due to the higher Mg abundance in \umpstar.
 Redoing the calculations assuming a solar pattern with lower oxygen abundance\cite{Asplund2021} gives 0.06 dex lower total metallicities throughout.
 Either way, these two stars clearly stand out from other known stars as having $\logzzsun < -4$ under all assumptions, thus robustly requiring that they form under the influence of dust cooling\cite{Schneider2012}.